The original thought was: effective, "self contained", light weight, no straps, affordable to everyone, with upgrades, as perceived.

 As of April 2011, the ties to hold the rod to the pusher have been exchanged for a "greener", easier method, consisting of an aluminum rivet and a piece of vinyl tape to hold the rivet in place.

-Many of the improvements to the CAT series have been user generated.
+Many of the improvements to the CAT series have been "user inspired".
 It's for this reason, the CAT II Q is the most advanced restoration device currently available!

-I believe, I've maintained my original goals and made it a bit easier for the user to obtain their goals
+I believe, I've maintained my original goals and made it a bit easier for the users to obtain their goals.